Awards

 Can I enter more than one piece in the same category?

 Yes.
 Each writer may submit a total of up to 10 articles and/or books for consideration.
-Within that total, there are no restrictions on how many articles or books may be entered in each category.
+Within that total, there are no restrictions on how many articles or books may be entered in each category, except that each article may be entered in only one category.

 How do I volunteer to be a judge?